openstack/bifrost/playbooks/roles/bifrost-configdrives-dynamic/README.md

 ------------

-This playbook is intended to be executed prior to the deployments of nodes via the bifrost-setup-nodes role, as part of bifrost.
+This playbook is intended to be executed prior to the deployments of nodes via the bifrost-deploy-nodes-dynamic role, as part of bifrost.
 It creates a basic configuration drive containing network configuration and an SSH key permitting the user to login to the host.

 Role Variables